braincrafted/mq-bundle/README.md

     $ php app/console bc:mq:server -p 4000

+It is also possible to start the server in verbose mode by using the `--verbose` or `-v` option.
+If the verbose mode is activated, every bit of incoming data is echoed in the console.

 The server will redirect every message that is sent to port `4000` to the consumers.
 Each message must be a JSON object and must contain exactly two values: `type` and `message`.
 Type is name name of the consumer (`write_file` in the example above) and message is a string or an array.

     {